 - to third parties that have agreed that they will only use personal data for the agreed upon purpose, and will not sell your personal information to third parties, and will not disclose it to third parties except as may be required by law;

-- to an agent retained by CAA in connection with the collection of your
+- to an agent retained by CAA in connection with the collection of your account;

-Upon request in writing, you will be informed of the existence, use, and disclosure of your personal information and you will be given access to that information.
+Upon your request in writing, you will be informed of the existence, use, and disclosure of your personal information and you will be given access to that information.
 We will assist any customer who informs us that they need assistance in preparing a request concerning personal information.
 You may challenge the accuracy and completeness of the information and have it amended as appropriate.
 Administrative charges may apply.

-Accessing Your Personal Information File
+Questions and Accessing Your Personal Information

 CAA Chief Privacy Officer